5 tips to make small space living work for you

 Searching IKEA hacks also changed the game for us.
 A picture shelf became storage for mugs and washing utensils above our sink, a lack floating shelf became our tea and coffee station and our windowsill became a place for our vibrant cookbooks.
 These little things really made all the difference to our space and helped make the house feel less cluttered and messy.

-4. Invest in better
+4. Invest in better storage options

 Having a small kitchen was perhaps the most difficult part to over come of living in a smaller flat.
 I love to cook and am a major foodie which meant making room for all my kitchen gadgets and my selection of ever growing food items.
 Unfortunately due to having a boiler installed in the kitchen we went from five working cupboards down to only three.
 The cupboards were bursting at the seams and I was struggling to find places to put things whilst also having the space to cook.